NREL/FuelLib/docs/tutorials.rst

 Additional Options
 ^^^^^^^^^^^^^^^^^^

-There are four additional options that can be specified when running the export script:
+There are several additional options that can be specified when running the export script:

 - ``--units``: Specify the units for the mixture properties.
 The default is "mks" but users can set the units to "cgs".
 - ``--temp_min``: Specify the minimum temperature.
 The default is 0 K.
 - ``--temp_max``: Specify the maximum temperature.
 The default is 1000 K.
 - ``--temp_step``: Specify the temperature step size.
 The default is :math:`\Delta T = 10` K.
 - ``--export_dir``: Specify the directory to export the file.
 The default is "FuelLib/exportData".
+- ``--fuel_data_dir``: Specify the directory containing the fuel data files.
+The default is "FuelLib/fuelData".

 .. note::
     The mixture property predictions may not be valid from the specified ``temp_min`` to ``temp_max``, as the mixture properties are based on the GCM properties and correlations of the individual